vladik1985ab/cloudapp/README.md

   * URL for the Cloud Foundry API
   * Username and password for Cloud Foundry

-1. Fork [this repository](https://github.com/sapmulticloud/candidates-exam) to your own GitHub user
+1. Fork [this repository](https://github.com/sapmulticloud/candidates-exam) to your own GitHub workspace

 1. Clone the forked repository to your computer